 “Mmm.”
-She lifts him by the neck, which isn’t difficult considering he’s only a quarter-meter high; one of The Dark Master’s tiniest, cutest minions and just the perfect size for fitting into hampers unawares.
+She lifts him by the neck, which isn’t difficult considering his size.
+He is one of The Dark Master’s tiniest, cutest minions, and just the perfect size for fitting into hampers unawares.
 “Let me guess, he sent you here?”

 “I… I had to, miss!
 It was a direct order, and he never gives me direct orders!
 To refuse him after all this time of hanging out in his sock collection would be the gravest of insults!”

 Order squints an eye.
 “Huh, you speak… fairly normal for one of his.”

 Sock Minion goes limp, allowing his limbs to swing about freely in her grip like a sock doll.
 “Well, thanks, I guess?”